⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 📊 Market Context

-• Total Addressable Market - The global net lease retail real estate market is substantial and driven by stable demand for essential services and retail.
-Growth is fueled by businesses seeking capital-efficient real estate solutions.
+• Total Addressable Market - The global net lease real estate market is vast and growing, driven by corporate sale-leaseback transactions and demand for stable income-producing assets.

 📊 Valuation & Analysis